cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 ## Set up App Performance Monitoring

-We will use New Relic as a example.
+We will demonstrate application performance monitoring using NewRelic.

+The **setup process is different for Pivotal Web Services and Swisscom**.
+PWS uses Cloud Foundry service brokers to automate some of the manual steps for you.

+### PWS Setup

 The process involves creating an instance of the New Relic service, binding it to our app, adding a license key, then re-pushing.
 Services are covered in another section of this course, so don't worry if you don't understand these commands.

 {{% do %}}Create a New Relic service instance: `cf create-service newrelic standard newrelic`{{% /do %}}
 {{% do %}}Tell Cloud Foundry that `debug-app` should use your New Relic service instance: `cf bind-service debug-app newrelic`{{% /do %}}
 {{% do %}}Find the New Relic license key in the output of `cf env debug-app`{{% /do %}}

+### Swisscom Setup

+Swisscom does not use the NewRelic Cloud Foundry service broker, so we'll need to set up an account manually.

+{{% do %}}Create a new account on [NewRelic.com](https://newrelic.com/signup){{% /do %}}
+{{% do %}}Click on your account name in the top-right of the welcome dashboard, and **select Account Settings**{{% /do %}}
+{{% do %}}Copy the license key from the right-hand Account Information section{{% /do %}}

+### Set the License Key in your App

+From now on, the steps are the same regardless of whether you're using PWS or Swisscom.

 {{% do %}}In `newrelic.yml`, replace `YOUR-LICENSE-KEY` with the value you just found{{% /do %}}
 {{% do %}}Re-push the app{{% /do %}}